SSoelvsten/adiar/docs/bdd.md

 - `is_sink(bdd)`

-  Whether the sink only consists of a sink.
+  Whether `bdd` only consists of a sink.

 - `min_label(bdd)`